Europe in photos before World War I

 Labor wields the power of strikes

-In response to grueling industrial working conditions, trade unions and labor and social democratic political parties advocated for the right to organize, decent hours, living wages, weekends, and safe workplaces.
-Strikes became increasingly frequent as workers leveraged the impact of collective action like these Transport Workers Union in Dublin in 1913.
+In response to grueling industrial working conditions, trade unions and labor and social-democratic political parties advocated for the right to organize, decent hours, living wages, weekends, and safe workplaces.
+Strikes became increasingly frequent as workers leveraged the impact of collective action like the Transport Workers Union in Dublin in 1913 (pictured).
 During the war years, government restrictions were placed on striking in many countries, but labor strengthened due largely to its importance to the war effort.

 Workers massacred in Russia’s Bloody Sunday